-The level of detail above was chosen to reflect standard superhero tropes, particularly the classic tales of a character being confronted by a doppelgänger whose motivations are the opposite of the hero’s despite their similarity in most other ways.
+The level of detail above was chosen to reflect standard superhero tropes.
+With a focus on the classic tales of a character being confronted by a doppelgänger whose motivations are the opposite of the hero’s despite their similarity in most other ways.

 Enemy and similar Drawbacks are sometimes considered questionable for two reasons.
-The first is that they can be seen as double-dipping as characters already get HPs for fighting opponents and this Drawback in some respects gives them additional HPs during character creation for the same thing.
+The first is that they can be seen as double-dipping as characters already get HPs for fighting opponents.
+This Drawback in some respects gives them additional HPs during character creation for the same thing.